ebonnal/streamable/README.md

   - [`.buffer`](#-buffer) elements
   - [`.observe`](#-observe) the iteration progress

 Operations accept both sync and async functions, they can be mixed within the same `stream`, that can then be consumed as an `Iterable` or `AsyncIterable`.
+Async functions run in the current loop, one is created if needed.

 Operations are implemented so that the iteration can resume after an exception.